-- Include a definition of the terms Verification and Validation in the ITTC Symbols and Terminology List (to be done within first three months as a basis for the work of other committees). - 2.
-Maintain the Manual of ITTC Recommended Procedures and Guidelines.
+- 1. Include a definition of the terms Verification and Validation in the ITTC Symbols and Terminology List (to be done within first three months as a basis for the work of other committees). - 2.
+Maintain the Manual of ITTC Procedures Recommended and Guidelines.
 Co-ordinate the modification and re-editing of the existing procedures according to the comments made by ITTC member organizations at the Conference and by the Technical Committees. - 3.
 Support the Technical Committees in their work on Recommended Procedures.
 Supply the chairmen of the new committees at the beginning of the period with the MS Word versions of the relevant procedures and the template for the production of new procedures. - 4.
 Observe the development or revision of ISO Standards regarding Quality Control.

-- 5. Update the ITTC Symbols and Terminology List. - Include a definition of the terms Verification and Validation in the ITTC Symbols and Terminology List (to be done within first three months as a basis for the work of other committees). - 7.
-Update the ITTC Dictionary of Hydromechanics - 8.
-Cross-check the ITTC Symbols List and the Dictionary with other standards e.g. ISO - Revise and update the existing ITTC Recommended Procedures according to the comments of Advisory Council, Technical Committees and the Conference. - 10.
-Before the third AC Meeting, review and edit new ITTC Recommended Procedures with regard to formal Quality System requirements including format and compliance of the symbols with the ITTC Symbols and Terminology List. - 11.
+- 5. Update the ITTC Symbols and Terminology List. - 6.
+Update the ITTC Dictionary of Hydromechanics. - 7.
+Cross-check the ITTC Symbols List and the Dictionary with other standards e.g. ISO. - 8.
+Revise and update the existing ITTC Recommended Procedures according to the comments of Advisory Council, Technical Committees and the Conference. - 9.
+Before the third AC Meeting, review and edit new ITTC Recommended Procedures with regard to formal Quality System requirements including format and compliance of the symbols with the ITTC Symbols and Terminology List. - 10.
 Follow the implementation of the Benchmark data repository.